-So here are some tips that can help protect your children—and your whole family.
+Here are some tips that can help protect your children—and the whole family.

-The most important action you can take is to establish an open and ongoing dialogue with your children about cybersecurity, discussing the positives and negatives of being online, stressing the fact that “online is forever” and offering some cautions about strangers.
-Speak with them about:
+The most important action you can take is to establish an open and ongoing dialogue with your children about cybersecurity, as well as your child's online habits.

 Ask the administrators of your child’s school: What are the school’s rules, and what are they teaching about cyber safety, social media and cyber bullying?